intuition-dev/intuDocs/meta-slides/10_pillars.md

 increased productivity it offers.

-## Pillar 3: Markdown, components, generators
+## Pillar 3: Generator, Code Prototype, Markdown, Mount, components
 ### 3a.
 Robots as coders

-So...
+So... nonGUI
+and keyboard
+eg: slides

 ## Pillar 4: SEO, AMP
 ### 4a.
 Content marketing